oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-domains/model-in-image/runtime-updates.md

-If you want to make a WebLogic domain home configuration update to a running Model in Image domain, and you want the update to survive WebLogic Server pod restarts, then you must modify your existing model and instruct the WebLogic Server Kubernetes Operator to propagate the change.
+If you want to make a WebLogic domain home configuration update to a running Model in Image domain, and you want the update to survive WebLogic Server pod restarts, then you must modify your existing model and instruct the WebLogic Kubernetes Operator to propagate the change.

 If instead you make a direct runtime WebLogic configuration update of a Model in Image domain using the WebLogic Server Administration Console or WLST scripts,